All Episodes

 He gets two scoops of ice cream and everybody else gets one scoop of ice cream.

-They circulate a false report, Snidley tweeting Trump was supposed to be feeding the fish with a spoonful with the prime minister, but he got impatient and dumped the whole box of food in the pond.
+They circulate a false report, snidely tweeting Trump was supposed to be feeding the fish with a spoonful with the prime minister, but he got impatient and dumped the whole box of food in the pond.

-By the way, lucky fish, they got all one shot.
+By the way, lucky fish.

 What's so bad about that?

-There's one tweet.
+Here's one tweet.

 Per pool, Trump and Abe were each feeding Koi in a pond spoonfuls of fish.